 Epidemiology

 Although there are few studies available, results concerning epidemiological studies regarding sex differences in essential tremor (ET) are inconclusive.
 One meta-analysis and other studies did not find sex difference in ET concerning the M:F ratio prevalence (ranging from 0.78:1 to 1.19:1; median = 0.95:1)148–150.
 However, some other studies found a significant higher prevalence among men151–153.
+These opposite results are likely related to methodological differences among these studies as well as dramatic differences in sample’s size of these studies.
+Indeed, Louis et al.149 performed a community-based study in northern Manhattan, New York, on the base of neurological examination as well as handwriting samples on 1965 participants.
+Gilk et al.150 used a door to door survey in North Israel Arab villages on 900 people.
+Both groups did not find gender differences in ET.

+Mancini et al.151 presented positive results in their study administered by family doctors specifically trained to identify ET.
+Moreover, they examined a sample of 13.604 individuals for a period of 12 months.
+This longer period of observation gave the opportunity to register more ET cases due to the increase of incidence with age.
+Dotchin et al.152 used a screening questionnaire in their door-to-door survey and the neurological examination was performed only on the positive responders producing a selective participants group.
+Tan et al.153 performed a study on 15.000 people with a screening questionnaire for Parkinson’s disease.
+Consequentially, they investigated the presence of ET in a selected population of neurological patients and this might have contribute to their positive results.

 It has been hypothesized that the possible male predominance in ET patients highlighted by some authors might be due to the possible clinical and pathological associations between ET and PD, which is highly prevalent in men154.
 Interestingly, in the paediatric population ET is definitely three times more common in male population155.

 Other studies have demonstrated a specific sex-related phenotype for ET.
 Head tremor seems to be more prevalent in female than in male with ET156,157.